 Demand-Side Platform Starter Pack

-As I just mentioned, without a clear picture of your campaigns performance, you will never be able to scale your media buying.
+As I just mentioned, without a clear picture of your native ad campaigns performance, you will never be able to scale your media buying.
 But before you can even think of scaling, you need to get fully onboard.
 There are the three lifesavers:

 - Easy-to-Navigate Panel – you can call it whatever you like – ease of use or fast navigation – it’s all about you being able to take action quickly.
 If you don’t know how a car works, you will not drive a mile.